Which Cricut Machine Should I Buy?

 • If you have a bit of space to house your machine and you’re just starting out and think you might want to try selling items, but you only really want to make things that require vinyl decals, iron-on decals, card projects, that sort of thing, then the Cricut Explore would work really well for you.

-If you’re just starting out and have the resources to pay for it, and don’t want to be limited on what you can make, then I would say this is a better first choice than the Joy as it gives you much more room to grow with what you make.
+• If you’re just starting out and have the resources to pay for it, and don’t want to be limited on what you can make, then I would say the Cricut Explore is a better first choice than the Joy as it gives you much more room to grow with what you make.

 • If you’re already hugely into crafting, love to make things from all sorts of materials, you work with fabric and/or want to cut thin wood and leather and things that are a bit thicker than 2mm then the Maker is what you will need.